vllm-project/vllm/docs/source/models/adding_model.rst

 The next step is to rewrite the :code:`forward` methods of your model by following the steps below:

 1. Prune out unnecessary code.
-For example, you can remove the code only used for training.
+For example, you can remove the code that is only used for training.
 2. Change the input parameters:

 .. code-block:: diff